paduel/darwinex_ticks/README.md

 # Darwinex-ticks
 Darwinex tick data python API.

-The broker Darwinex offer to their real accounts a historical data dowload service using a ftp server.
+The broker Darwinex offers to their real accounts a historical data dowload service using a ftp server.

-This basic API connect with your server account and download the data of one or several assets available.
+This basic API connects with your server account and download the data of one or several assets available.

 The data is returned as a Pandas dataframe.